 - Bland-Name Product: "squirrel search" appears in the technology montage.

-- Bowdlerise: Some smaller YouTubers have omitted the swearing from the original video.
-Watch one of these here
+- Bowdlerise: Some smaller YouTubers have made edited versions of the video that omit the swearing from the original, so it could be used by schools and teachers.
+Watch one of these here.

-- Call-Back: A couple jokes return from history of japan:
+- Call-Back: A couple of jokes return from history of japan:

 - The "how about sunrise land?" jingle can be heard as an instrumental when Bill mentions Japan as the "sunrise kingdom".